alpinelinux/dmvpn-tools/README.md

 <pre>setup-dmvpn &lt;pfx file&gt;
 </pre>

-The hub is now operational.
-The tool sets up the `iptables` firewall automatically using `awall`.
-Firewall for IPv6 (`ip6tables`) is set up only if IPv6 addresses are defined for the VPN.
+The hub is now operational and its firewall has been set up.
+Firewall for IPv6 (`ip6tables`) is set up by `setup-dmvpn` only if IPv6 addresses are defined for the VPN. (`setup-firewall` sets it up if IPv6 is enabled in the kernel.)

 Due to an unresolved issue, you may have to reboot the host if VPN tunnels are not established within a reasonable time.